guidosalustri/guidosalustri.github.io/index.md

 [Hello!
 Here I’ve selected three games I’ve created.
 Together, they provide a clear overview of my skills, experience, and versatility.
 These are award-winning games and have served as case studies for research.
 Each one focuses on different aspects of game design and requires a different set of skills to craft.
 Still, I believe they all reflect the same care and dedication, qualities I’m proud to see through all my work.]:#

 ¡Hola!
 I’m Guido, a game developer with a master’s in Game Design from Uppsala University and a background in Biology and Bioinformatics.
 I’m Argentinean/Italian and have lived and worked in Argentina, Australia, and Sweden.
-I am passionate about video games, board games, and hybrid experiences that blend analog and digital play, exploring how these formats can combine to create new forms of interaction.
+I am passionate about video games, board games, and hybrid experiences that blend analogue and digital play, exploring how these formats can combine to create new forms of interaction.

 I like to think of games not only as entertainment, but also as tools for learning, ways to foster social connection, and as a means of artistic expression.
 Two of my games won awards during my studies and have since served as the basis for research publications, something I think speaks of the intentionality I try to bring to design work.

-Thanks for visting ^.^

 # Projects
 ---